DeeMcCart/CI_PP3_RepairsTracker/README.md

 ### F12  Notify Customers
 <details><summary>Notify cutomers via SMS</summary>
 <img src="./docs/readme_images/f12_customer_notify.jpg"></details>
-Use of a third-party SMS management service (Twilio) was tested and successfully generated messages to represent repairs completion.
+Use of a third-party SMS management service (Twilio) was tested successfully.
+It generated messages to a mobile phone number, with a standardised message to represent repairs completion.
+This is invoked through the 'notify customers' option.
 While this particular SMS mangement service may not be the final solution adopted, the RepairsTracker system has proven capable of generating a customer notification and sending it to a specified mobile phone #.
 (Note that all SMS messages from RepairsTracker are currently sent to a single mobile phone number, which has been declared to the 3rd party